OSSA Specification

 Overview

-The Open Standard for Scalable AI Agents (OSSA) is a specification standard for defining AI agents, similar to how OpenAPI standardizes REST APIs.
+The Open Standard for Software Agents (OSSA) is a specification standard for defining AI agents, similar to how OpenAPI standardizes REST APIs.
 OSSA enables agent interoperability across frameworks, runtimes, and organizations.

 Table of Contents